Updated: 7 hours ago

-A garnishing order is an order a creditor can ask the court to make requiring a third party (referred to as the garnishee) who owes money to the debtor, to pay that money into court to the credit of the creditor’s lawsuit.
+A garnishing order is a type of order that a creditor can ask the court to make requiring a third party (referred to as the garnishee) who owes money to the debtor, to pay that money into court to the credit of the creditor’s lawsuit.

 For example, say you have a judgment against John Doe for $10,000 and you find out that he has a bank account at the Royal Bank with a balance of $20,000.
 You can obtain a garnishing order requiring the Royal Bank (the garnishee) to pay $10,000 into court to the credit of your action.